innopolis-devops/labs/app_python/DOCKER.md

 - Base python image specified with version, to ensure correct work
 - Added environment variable to decrease duplications
 - Installing requirements on build to make server start faster
+- Added `Makefile` to reuse some of the commands

+# Problems

+- CMD is used with plain text, not with `["...", "..."]`, as documentation suggests.
+This is done to include environment variable in the command, thus removing duplication

 # Linter